 Tire width

 Extra width causes more effort to overcome rolling resistance on any size tire.
 Any bike with a tire width of less than 2 inches is more suitable for the road than for dirt.
-Any bike with a tire width of only one inch is only suitable for hard surfaces.
-Dedicated mountain bikes will have a tire width of about 2.5 inches or more.
-A width of more than three inches is where the fat tire bikes begin although three-inch wide tires are not suitable for sand, loose gravel, or snow.
-To ride in sand, loose gravel, or snow you need tires about 4 inches wide.
+Any bike with a tire width of only one inch is only ideal for hard surfaces.
+Dedicated mountain bikes will have a tire width of about 2.5 inches.
+A width of more than three inches is where the fat tire bikes begin, although three-inch wide tires are unsuitable for sand, loose gravel, or snow.
+To ride in sand, loose gravel, or snow, you need tires that are about 4 inches wide.

 Balancing traction and friction

-Smaller tires and fatter tires have more rolling resistance (friction) than taller and more narrow tires.
-This is all about ground contact.
-The more ground contact the higher the friction.
-More ground contact and more friction also equate to more traction.
+Smaller and fatter tires have more rolling resistance (friction) than taller and narrower tires.
+This is all about ground contact—the more ground contact, the higher the friction.
+More ground contact and friction also equate to more traction.
 Balance here is achieved when traction is sufficient and friction is minimized.
-Knobby tires are always less efficient than smooth tires, you get the trend, more work.
+Knobby tires are always less efficient than smooth tires—you get the trend—more work.
 Wider tires always have more rolling resistance than narrower tires.

-Everything however needs to be in balance.
-Narrow tires don’t work well unless on smooth surfaces and there is a balance to how narrow tires can be.
-Ice skates have very narrow blades and obviously are super efficient on ice but just as obvious is that they only work on ice.
+Everything, however, needs to be in balance.
+Narrow tires don’t work well unless on smooth surfaces, and there is a balance to how narrow tires can be.
+Ice skates have very narrow blades and are super efficient on ice, but just as obvious is that they only work on ice.

 Tire Efficiency

 Efficiency is a description of effort versus results.
 In an e-bike, you want to maximize the result of a given effort.
 Bicycles are some of the most efficient machines in the world.
 Efficiency still matters on an e-bike.
-It really matters to me.
-One of my largest joys in cycling is coasting.
+It matters to me.
+One of my most immense joys in cycling is coasting.
 I love coasting without pedaling.
-Coasting is like having the wind at your back Coasting and a wind at my back puts a smile on my face.
+Coasting is like having the wind at your back.
+Coasting and the wind at my back puts a smile on my face.
+Some e-bikes don’t coast freely but instead use the motor to regenerate power back to the battery.
+I wouldn’t like this.

 Tires, smooth or knobby

-Despite the fact that knobby tires have been and continue to be a very attractive selling point, smooth tread designs will create plenty of traction on all road and packed dirt surfaces at moderate speeds.
+Even though knobby tires have been and continue to be an attractive selling point, smooth tread designs will create plenty of traction on all road and packed dirt surfaces at moderate speeds.
 Mountain bikes benefit from knobby tires when the surface is unpacked.
-Smooth tires also benefit from lower rolling resistance and much less noise when riding.
-For fat tires on snow or sand your only option will be knobby tires.
+Smooth tires also benefit from lower rolling resistance and much less riding noise.
+Your only option for fat tires on snow or sand is knobby tires.

 Guide to tire style, size, and width

-Unless you are going to ride in the snow or sand avoid fat tire designs because of extra friction based on maximizing traction.
-If you are going to ride in snow then knobby fat tire designs are going to be the ticket.
+Unless you ride in the snow or sand, avoid fat tire designs because of extra friction based on maximizing traction.
+If you are going to ride in the snow, then knobby fat tire designs will be the ticket.
 Except for use in sand or snow, bicycles should have tires no wider than three inches.
 Mountain Bike designs should have tires in the neighborhood of 2.5 to 3 inches.
 Comfort bikes should have a tire width of 1.25 – 2.5 inches.
 Tires of less than one inch are exclusively used on smooth surfaces.

 Tire sizes

-Tire sizes really affect performance, weight, and efficiency.
-Get the tire size right and other details kind of fall into place.
-E-bike designs with internally geared rear hub motors benefit from the fat tire designs that were initially designed for biking in snow and sand.
-Before these fat tire designs came on the market (focused on riding in the snow) almost no one purchased fat tire bikes due to the extra rolling resistance.
-Fat tires allowed for more space that higher wattage internally geared rear hub motors needed.
+Tire sizes affect performance, weight, and efficiency.
+Get the tire size right, and other details fall into place.
+E-bike designs with internally geared rear hub motors benefit from fat tire designs initially designed for biking in snow and sand.
+Before these fat tire designs came on the market (focused on riding in the snow), almost no one purchased fat tire bikes due to the extra rolling resistance.
+Fat tires allowed for more space than higher wattage internally geared rear hub motors needed.

 20-inch tires and smaller

-Any bike that has tires less than 20 inches tall is only suitable for adults that don’t care to go fast.
+Any bike with tires less than 20 inches tall is only suitable for adults who don’t care to go fast.
 They are best at slow speeds on smooth surfaces.
-They excel however in compact folding designs.
+They excel, however, in compact folding designs.
 A typical car trunk can easily hold two folded bikes with 16-inch tires.
-Tires less than 20 inches tall do not allow for much room for the motor and spokes.
+Tires under 20 inches tall do not allow much room for the motor and spokes.
 Motors on 16-inch tire bikes are typically underpowered for anything other than flat terrain.

 20-inch fat tires

 20-inch fat tires couple nicely with e-bikes due to the above comment about internally geared hub motors.
-The 20-inch size also makes for smaller frame designs and allows bikes to take up less space especially when folded.
-Without motors, the fat tires suffer from rolling resistance (especially when underinflated) almost to the point that walking the bike is easier than pedaling it.
+The 20-inch size also allows for smaller frame designs, enabling bikes to take up less space, especially when folded.
+Without motors, the fat tires suffer from rolling resistance (significantly when underinflated) to the point that walking the bike is easier than pedaling it.

 26-inch tires

-This tire size used to be the standard for mountain and cruiser-style comfort bikes.
-Some mountain bikes now have increased tire sizes.
-Cruiser-style comfort bikes nearly all still have 26-inch tires.
+This tire size was the standard for mountain and cruiser-style comfort bikes.
+Some mountain bikes now have increased tire sizes, but cruiser-style comfort bikes nearly all still have 26-inch tires.
 The first fat tire bikes had 26-inch tires.
-26-inch tires offer a balance between rolling over obstacles and lower weight as compared to larger tire sizes.
-Usually, the largest fat tires are 26 inches tall.
+26-inch tires offer a balance between rolling over obstacles and lower weight compared to larger tire sizes.
+Usually, the most oversized fat tires are 26 inches tall.
 Most people will find 26-inch tires an excellent choice.

 27.5-inch tires

-The 27.5-inch tire is typically chosen by cyclists that think the 29-inch tire is too tall but want a slightly taller tire than the more popular 26-inch tire.
-I like both the 29 and 27.5 tires but think the 26 is a little too compact.
-Although I had years and years of riding mountain bikes with 26-inch tires.
+The 27.5-inch tire is typically chosen by cyclists who think the 29-inch tire is too tall but want a slightly taller tire than the more popular 26-inch tire.
+I like the 29 and 27.5 tires, but I think the 26 is too compact.
+However, I had years and years of riding mountain bikes with 26-inch tires.
 Tami didn’t like the 29-inch tires but is fine on the 27.5.
 I don’t know of any bikes with fat 27.5 tires.
 Most 27.5 tires are 2 inches wide.
 Be careful picking a bike with an odd tire size; finding replacement parts may be difficult.

 29-inch tires / 700 mm

 This tire size is the standard for bikes ridden on the road.
-29 inches is the same as 700 mm and the 29-inch tires name is associated with mountain bikes.
+Twenty-nine inches is the same as 700 mm, and the 29-inch tire’s name is associated with mountain bikes.
 700 mm is associated with road bikes.
-Typically the 700 will be followed by a C indicating that the tire is mounted to the rim as a “Clincher”.
-The nomenclature is typically written as 700c.
-Whereas the 26-inch mountain bike tire is standard some people, especially taller people prefer the 29-inch tires.
+Typically, the 700 will be followed by a C, indicating that the tire is mounted to the rim as a “Clincher.”
+The terminology is generally written as 700c.
+Whereas the 26-inch mountain bike tire is standard, some significantly taller people prefer the 29-inch tires.
 29-inch tires offer the highest obstacle clearance.

 Everything you need to know about e-bike weight